populr/staging_integration_tests/README.md

 '#'  symbol indicates an option that could be added to the test

 '##' symbol indicates a description for a block of code for each portion in the test.
-Do NOT remove these comments.

-'#*' symbol indicates a 'sleep' option that is waiting for the environment to load, DO NOT CHANGE.
+'#*' symbol indicates a 'sleep' option that is waiting for the environment to load.

 USER CREDENTIALS